siananigans/Data-mining/docs/proposal/proposal.md

 ### Background

 The idea came about when reading about Natural Language processing and that it could be used for creating questions from text.
 We thought that this could be implemented well for students trying to learn and thought of this app.
+We realised that as 4th year computing students, this sort of application would be very useful for our modules.

 ### Achievements

-We hope to achieve an all inclusive app for studiers to be quizzed on their notes and topics.
+We hope to achieve an all inclusive app for School of Computing Students to be quizzed on their notes and topics.
 The user should also be able to log-in and out of the app with their score for each text uploaded displayed for them.